Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

 \subsection{Deep Neural Networks}

 { }

 To train deep neural networks, instead of using the simple SGD with a constant learning rate inside the SplitSGD procedure, we adopt SGD with momentum \citep{qian1999momentum}, where the momentum parameter is set to $0.9$.
 SGD with momentum is a popular choice in training deep neural networks \citep{sutskever2013importance}, and when the learning rate is constant, it still exhibits both transient and stationary phase.
 We introduce three more differences with respect to the convex setting: (i) the gradient coherences are defined for each layer of the network separately, then counted together to globally decay the learning rate for the whole network, (ii) the length of the single thread is not increased if stationarity is detected, and (iii) we consider the default parameters $q = 0.25$ and $w = 4$ for each layer.
-The length of the Diagnostic is again set to be one epoch.
-We compare SplitSGD with SGD with momentum and Adam \citep{kingma2014adam}.
-Notice that, although $\eta = \num{3e-4}$ is the popular default value for Adam, this method is still sensitive to the choice of the learning rate, so the best performance can be achieved by other learning rates.
-It has also been proved that SGD generalises better than Adam \citep{keskar2017improving, luo2019adaptive}.
-We will show that in many situations SplitSGD, using the same default set of parameters, can outperform both.
+We expand on these differences in Appendix \ref{appendix_splitsgd_DL}.
+As before, the length of the Diagnostic is set to be one epoch, and $t_1 = 4$.
+We compare SplitSGD against SGD with momentum and two other optimization methods widely used in practice.
+Adam \citep{kingma2014adam}, which has been developed as an improvement over AdaGrad \citep{dhs11} and RMSprop \citep{tieleman2012lecture}, stores the decaying averages of the first and second moment of the past gradients and uses them to compute an adaptive learning rate for each parameter.
+FDR \citep{yaida2018fluctuation}, instead, uses a stationarity detection rule based on two fluctuation-dissipation relations to decay the constant learning rate of SGD with momentum.
+We train our models using a range of different learning rates for all these methods, and report the ones that show the best results.
+Notice that, although $\eta = \num{3e-4}$ is the popular default value for Adam, this method is still sensitive to the choice of the learning rate, so the best performance can be achieved with other values.
+For FDR, we tested each setting with the parameter t\_adaptive $\in \{100, 1000\}$, which gave similar results.
+It has also been proved that SGD generalizes better than Adam \citep{keskar2017improving, luo2019adaptive}.
+We show that in many situations SplitSGD, using the same default parameters, can outperform both.
+In Figure \ref{experiment_deep_learning} we report the average results of $5$ runs.
+In Figure \ref{experiment_deep_learning_bands} in the appendix we consider the same plot but also add $90\%$ confidence bands, omitted here for better readability.